Click on any thumbnail to view an enlarged

 is the first printing from January 20, 1968.

 Seiko.
-This is a four volume set.
+This is a four volume set that cost 30,000 yen back in 1986.
 The four

 titles are listed below.